AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 AvaTrade is a market maker.
 This is evidenced by their fixed spreads and in-house dealing desk.
-They determine the bid-ask prices of the CFDs they offer and fulfill all of your trades for you.
+They determine the bid-ask prices of the CFDs they offer and fulfil all of your trades for you.

 In a review of their legal document, we observe that there might be cases of delayed connectivity and latency.
-If the prices displayed during this delay are favorable to you, AvaTrade can block the trade, void it, revoke your profits or even widen the spread after you have placed the trade.
+If the prices displayed during this delay are favourable to you, AvaTrade can block the trade, void it, revoke your profits or even widen the spread after you have placed the trade.

 In addition, there are also price requotes.
 According to the document, if the initial bid-ask price offered to you does not reflect the ‘fair’ market rate, AvaTrade at their sole discretion can choose not to execute your order.
 Instead, they send you an amended quote for your consideration.

 Furthermore, the document states that your Limit Orders will not be executed if the price moves to your advantage.
 This means AvaTrade does not have a system that seeks the best prices for traders.

 You can learn with AvaTrade in the following ways.

 1. Demo Account: AvaTrade offers a free demo account with no risk.
 You can use the demo account for learning and practice.
 However, AvaTrade’s demo account has a downside.
 The demo account expires after three weeks.
 You will have to add another demo account.
 With this, it becomes difficult for traders to track their progress long-term.

 2. Trading Videos: AvaTrade’s videos are extensive and structured well for traders to understand.
 Tutorials on trading platforms, currency pair trading, commodities trading, and stock trading are covered.
 Another important topic covered in this section is ‘stock market fundamentals’.
 This is key to understanding what moves the shares CFD market.

 3. Educational Articles: These are extra articles for traders’ learning.
 They include random topics like trading rules, market terms, order types, etc.